proftomwbell/Ulex/README.md

 Whereas those codes run computers, though, Ulex runs legal systems.

 In either case, users can download, use, and modify the rules free of charge.
-> Some institutions claim copyrights in some of the rule sets invoked by Ulex.

 ## Where Can I Learn More About Ulex?